Contact Us

 Networking Quantum Processing Unit (QPU) chips to maximize the number of multi-chip dies within a cryostat is a promising method for scaling quantum computing power.
 This method uses optical interconnects to link the chips, and is not limited by the number of qubits on a single chip or the size of the cryostat.
 The critical factor in this approach is the fidelity of entanglement between different QPUs.
 High fidelity is necessary for effective communication and processing across the networked chips.
 To achieve this, transduction might be necessary to convert quantum information between different types of qubits, such as from trapped-ion qubits in a QPU to photonic qubits that travel through optical fiber.

-Of these three methods of scaling quantum computing power, networking QPU chips through entanglement-based quantum networking is gaining more traction, and offers the most flexible path forward.
+Of these three methods of scaling quantum computing power, networking QPU chips through entanglement-based networking is gaining more traction, and offers the most flexible path forward.

-Entanglement-based quantum networks can be used link QPUs for enhanced computational power.
+Entanglement-based Quantum Networks can be used link QPUs for enhanced computational power.
 A simple architecture for enabling this quantum computing function would include couplers and / or quantum gates, transducers, optical fiber, and a controller to manage the network.
 Using optical interconnects, where a coupler and possibly a transducer are used to convert quantum states into the appropriate frequency for transmission over photonic telecom wavelengths.
 These wavelengths are helpful because of their low loss and the availability of compatible components.

 Aliro